Skip to main content

 2023 TAPP Symposium

 The Tribal Attendance Promising Practices Program held an end of year symposium for all TAPP Project Directors, Family advocates, Tribal Partners and esteemed guests.
 This event had the honor of hosting the Native Wellness Institute and Spoken Word Poet Shuina Sko who created a one of a kind poem you will find linked below.
-We would like to thank all who traveled near and far to attend the 2023 TAPP Symposium and we will be looking foward to hosting next years event!
+We would like to thank all who traveled near and far to attend the 2023 TAPP Symposium and we will be looking forward to hosting next years event!
 Please enjoy the photos taken from the symposium along with the Best Practices Slide show from our TAPP Family Advocates.

 TAPP Symposium Photos